AGENTS.md and SKILL.md examples: build a reusable agent toolbox

 run the linter before you finish.

-Most of that prompt isn’t specific to this task.
+Most of that prompt applies to work across the repository.
 The testing conventions, the naming rules, the component library and the accessibility baseline are repository knowledge.
 That information belongs somewhere the agent can find it without you having to type it out every time.

 AGENTS.md: repository-wide agent instructions